-In our program, you’ll encounter eight months of some of the most intense, provocative and challenging learning you’ve ever experienced.
+In our program, you’ll encounter nine months of some of the most intense, provocative and challenging learning you’ve ever experienced.
 You will study with leading scholars across multiple disciplines and gain powerful insights about the ethical, cultural, and social issues surrounding the delivery of healthcare.

 You’ll also gain practical experience through clinical placements and be able to select electives that align with your areas of greatest interest.
 A faculty advisor will offer guidance and perspective about your academic choices—as well as future professional goals.

-Our program also offers two concentration options:
+Our program also offers three concentration options: